sylhare/sylhare.github.io/_posts/2025/2025-11-11-10y-retrospective.md

 This is a part that's happening often in software development through agile based process via retrospective for example.
 I don't think I've ever iterated on how or why I write, there's no official KPIs for it.

-The [stats page][10] or other [analytics][11] is not used to direct what article to write, but it could be since I can find my most popular articles.
+The [stats page][10] or other [analytics][11] are not used to influence what article to write based on views per topic.
+But it is still interesting to find which ones are my most popular articles.

 {% include aligner.html images="ga-top-article-2025.png" column=1 caption="Current top article according to Google Analytics" %}